Native Mac vs Web-Based App Store Screenshot Tools: What's Actually Different

 If you're a Mac developer working solo or in a small team, and your primary concern is reliability and control over your assets — a native app is the better workflow fit.
 Web tools are designed for the broadest possible audience; native apps are designed for the platform.

-FrameStudio is a native Mac app for App Store screenshots — canvas-based editor, real device frames, one-click export of all required sizes, $12.99 one-time.
+[FrameStudio](/) is a native Mac app for App Store screenshots — canvas-based editor, real device frames, one-click export of all required sizes, free to download.
 No account, no subscription, no servers.
 Your projects live on your Mac and your exports go directly to your disk.

 See also: App Store Screenshot Tools Compared · No-Subscription Screenshot Tools · App Store Screenshot Sizes 2026